Paleofauna of the Eocene Okanagan Highlands: Mammals

+Trace fossils

+Pellets of fish bone and other animal material which were likely eaten by larger predators and then regurgitated have been reported from the Quilchena and Republic sites.
+These traces, called regurgitalites, have so far been understudied, with only a few passing mentions in Okanagan highlands literature.

 Quesnelian fauna

-If the Quesnel sites with the are included as part of the Greater Okanagan Highlands per Archibald et al (2018) the fauna of the region is expanded by a number of insect taxa, an additional arachnid, and a brontothere.
+If the Quesnel sites are included as part of the Greater Okanagan Highlands per Archibald et al. (2018) the fauna of the region is expanded by a number of insect taxa, an additional arachnid, and a brontothere.